 Need some ideas for what to do in Gulf Shores?
 Pack your bags and plan the ultimate Alabama Gulf Coast trip with this guide to the best places to visit in Gulf Shores, AL.

-Best places to visit in Gulf Shores, AL
+Must-see places to visit in Gulf Shores, AL

 Gulf State Park

 You’re not going to go all the way to Gulf Shores without exploring the coastal landscape, are you?
-Gulf State Park is absolutely the best place around Gulf Shores to do it!
+Gulf State Park is absolutely the place around Gulf Shores to do it!

 Within Gulf State Park, you’ll adore Alabama’s diverse ecosystems, including unspoiled oceanfront, miles of bike trails winding around Lake Shelby, and brilliant displays of local flora.